Husqvarna vs Ambrogio

 We decided to tweak to mowing areas:

-- We removed an area which required us to open a gate to ‘let the mower out’…as we never did this so it was always cut manually.
-This is now cut using our L35 as a closed area i.e. twice a week we pick up the L35, walk 10 meters, drop it in the area and 60 mins later it’s mowed.
+- We removed an area (Area 7 in Our Garden above) which required us to open a gate to ‘let the mower out’…as we never did this so it was always cut manually.
+This is now cut using our L35 as a closed area i.e. twice a week we pick up the L35 which mows in area 8, walk 10 meters, drop it in the area 7 – 60 mins later it’s mowed.

 - We trimmed edges so that we could lay the wire as close as possible to the edge and hence minimise the manual cutting